Google Ads for Counsellors and Mental Health Therapists in Canada

 Mental health clients are often in a vulnerable state when they search.
 Your landing page needs to immediately communicate safety, professionalism, and ease of access:

-• A warm, direct headline that matches the ad (“Anxiety Counselling in Victoria BC — Accepting New Clients”)
+• A warm, direct headline that matches the ad — “Anxiety Counselling in Victoria BC — Accepting New Clients”

-• Your credentials and regulatory standing visible without scrolling
+• Your credentials and regulatory standing visible without scrolling — RCC, RSW, CCC, or other designation prominently displayed

-• A single, low-friction CTA: contact form, phone number, or online booking
+• A single, low-friction CTA: contact form, phone number, or online booking — not all three competing for attention

-• A brief description of your approach — enough for a prospective client to feel this is the right fit
+• A brief description of your approach — enough for a prospective client to feel this is the right fit before reaching out

 Online vs. In-Person Therapy Campaigns